Skip to Content

 Pure trusts are shams.
 They won’t give you a legitimate tax benefit, or other benefits beyond what you could get from other trusts.
 The IRS has challenged these abusive trusts and penalized their promoters and taxpayers who unlawfully used these trusts to avoid taxes.
 A grantor trust requires the grantor to pay taxes on the trust income.
 An irrevocable trust pays the taxes on its income.
 In either case, taxes are payable on trust earnings.
 A trust is generally not the way to avoid income taxes.

 Can a pure trust creditor-proof your assets?
 Possibly.
 The answer depends on whether the trust is irrevocable and whether you surrendered control over the trust.
-The asset protection and tax benefits that one can derive from any trust will be based solely on its terms and characteristics of the trust, not the name of the trust.
+The Asset Protection and tax benefits that one can derive from any trust will be based solely on its terms and characteristics of the trust, not the name of the trust.

 Most pure trusts are simple, revocable grantor or nominee trusts.
 They compare to living trusts.
-They will give you neither asset protection nor tax benefits.
+They will give you neither Asset Protection nor tax benefits.
 Avoid organizations or promoters who claim their trust enjoys special powers or immunities.
 Have your attorney prepare or review your trusts.
 You want your trust to give you every benefit that you expect — not huge tax troubles.

 Gifting for Asset Protection